-(iv) any Development, regardless of population served, if the Development Site is located in a census tract with income in the top two quartiles of median household income for the county or MSA as applicable (1 point).
+(iv) any Development, regardless of population served, if the(v) The Development Site is located in a census tract with income in the top two quartiles of median household income for the county or MSA as applicable (1 point).

-(B) For Developments located in a Rural Area, an Application may qualify to receive up to seven (7) cumulative points based on median income of the area and/or proximity to the essential community assets as reflected in clauses (i) - (ψ vi) of this subparagraph if the Development Site is located within
+(B) For Developments located in a Rural Area, an Application may qualify to receive up to seven (7) cumulative points based on median income of the area and/or proximity to the essential community assets as reflected in clauses (i) - (vi) of this subparagraph if the Development Site is located within a census tract that has a poverty rate below 15 percent for Individuals (35 percent for regions 11 and 13) or within a census tract with income in the top or second quartile of median household income for the county or MSA as applicable or within the attendance zone of an elementary school that has a Met Standard rating and has achieved a 77 or greater on index 1 of the performance index, related to student achievement.

-(i) The Development Site is located within the attendance zone and within one1.5 linear milemiles of an elementary, middle, or high school with a Met Standard rating (For purposes of this clause only, any school, regardless of the number of grades served, can count towards points.
-However, schools without ratings, unless paired with another appropriately rated school, or schools with a Met Alternative Standard rating, will not be considered.)
+(i) The Development Site is located within the attendance zone and within 1.5 linear miles of an elementary, middle, or high school with a Met Standard rating (that has achieved the performance standards stated in subparagraph (B).
+(Note that if the school is more than 2 miles from the Development Site, free transportation must be provided by the school district in order to qualify for points.
+For purposes of this clausesubparagraph only, any school, regardless of the number of grades served, can count towards points; Hhowever, schools without ratings, unless paired with another appropriately rated school, or schools with a Met Alternative Standard rating, will not be considered.)
 (3 points);

-(ii) The Development Site is within one1.5 linear milemiles of a center that is licensed by the Department of Family and Protective Services specifically to provide a school-age program (2 points);
+(ii) The Development Site is within 1.5 linear miles of a center that is licensed by the Department of Family and Protective Services specifically to provide a school-age program (2 points);

-(iii) The Development Site is located within one1.5 linear milemiles of a full service grocery store (2 points);
+(iii) The Development Site is located within 1.5 linear miles of a full service grocery store (2 points);

-(iv) The Development Site is located within one1.5 linear milemiles of a center that is licensed by the Department of Family and Protective Services to provide a child care program for infants, toddlers, and/or pre-kindergarten, at a minimum (2 points);
+(iv) The Development Site is located within 1.5 linear miles of a center that is licensed by the Department of Family and Protective Services to provide a child care program for infants, toddlers, and/or pre-kindergarten, at a minimum (2 points);

-(v) The Development is a Qualified Elderly Development and the Development Site is located within one1.5 linear milemiles of a senior center (2 points); and/or
+(v) The Development is a Qualified Elderly Development and the(v) The Development Site is located within 1.5 linear miles of a senior center (2 points); and/or

-(vi) The Development Site is located within one1.5 linear milemiles of a health related facility (1 point).
+(vi) The Development Site is located within 1.5 linear miles of a health related facility (1 point).